 In conclusion, treatment at a Methadone clinic is an approved way to manage opioid addiction.
 The risks from methadone treatment, methadone addiction being the most prominent one, are lower than its benefits.

 To make the overall treatment more effective and longer-lasting, Methadone clinics have facilities for other treatments.
 They include counseling, rehabilitation techniques, psychiatric consultation, cognitive behavioral therapy and other alternative treatments.

-You can get the best treatment for opioid addictions in a Methadone clinic offering both Methadone and supportive treatments.
+One can get the best treatment for opioid addictions in a Methadone clinic offering both Methadone and supportive treatments.s.